tairenfd/audiodotturn/README.md

           -N NAME           View list of songs by name
 ```

+### Choosing a formatter

+The default formatter is now the 'standard' formatter which applies no youtube_id data attribute but otherwise works the same.
+It will still read formatted files with a youtube_id fine when creating a json, but will not create new datasets with youtube_id's - instead putting that info if provided into the 'misc' category.
+This is the recommended formatter for general use.

+The 'youtube' formatter is primarily for files downloaded with yt-dlp that still contain a suffix of [youtube_id].ext

+You can set a default formatter in the config.json file, or set it during runtime with `-x [formatter]`

+To view the currently set default formatter use `audiodotturn --default settings` - default formatter listed under `program_defaults -> formatter`

+You can view the available formatters with `audiodotturn --defaults options` - options will be under `formatter`

 ### Creating a dataset

 To create a dataset, you first need to format your filenames.
 There are three options for formatting filenames: